sierdzio/gibs/README.md

 *Generally In-source Build System*

-_This branch contains gibs written in Qt._
+_This branch contains gibs written in pure C++ and is a WORK IN PROGRESS_

-An ongoing effort aims to rewrite it in pure C++ with minimal (no) dependencies.
-See dev branch.
+If you look for something that can be used, check out _master_qt_ branch.

 # Intro